We are always on the lookout for brilliant writers with a strong theatrical imagination and an eye for urgent and compelling subject matter.

 Script Reading Programme

-Overseen by our Literary Manager, the Script Reading Programme is operated by a team of highly-skilled script readers with many years of experience in working with playwrights.
+Overseen by our Dramaturg, the Script Reading Programme is operated by a team of highly-skilled script readers with many years of experience in working with playwrights.

 They read each script submitted to us in full and recommend those that have most impressed them for further reading and recognition within the Artistic Development team.
 If the script has not been recommended we will respond to the writer at this point, informing them of the reader’s decision.